Bank fraud: ED slaps biggest ever FEMA notice of Rs 7,220-cr on Kolkata firm

 This is the highest-ever amount involved in a show cause notice issued till date by the ED under FEMA, the sources said.
 The ED in its probe found that the company, Shree Ganesh Jewellery House (I) Ltd, "has huge outstanding for foreign bills drawn on Al Marhaba Trading FZC, Sparkle Jewellery LLC, UAE and Astha Jewellery LLC, UAE which are self-promoted companies".
 "Bank and public funds availed by the company were ostensibly routed in the garb of export to these foreign entities and others and the proceeds against the same were parked outside India," the ED found during investigation.

-A letter of request against the firm and its promoters issued by the ED is "pending" before the federal enforcement agency of Switzerland, the sources said.
+The sources said a letter rogatory (a legal request for cooperation in cross-border tax investigation) seeking financial details against Nilesh Parekh is "pending" before the federal enforcement agency of Switzerland.
+The letter was issued by the ED.
+A similar request seeking tax details about him has been sent by Swiss authorities to India recently as part of their tax probe procedures against the businessman, they said.
 The agency had earlier issued a similar show cause notice of Rs 250 crore against another company, identified as Easy Fit Jewellery Pvt Ltd, of the same businessmen.
 The ED had alleged last year, after attaching Rs 175 crore worth of assets of the company, that the firm "defrauded the consortium of banks by fraudulently floating numerous companies in India and abroad and also wholly-owned subsidiaries in Dubai, Singapore and Hong Kong and purportedly made exports of gold jewellery to those related overseas entities from their manufacturing unit in Manikanchan, Kolkata".

 However, it did not repatriate the sale proceeds of the exports to the bank consortium in India from where the credit facilities were availed, the agency said..